a-martynov/csharp.webdriver/README.md

 Congratulations!
 You have just created your first NUnit test!

+--

+### Issues
+Parallel execution of methods within a class is not yet implemented.
+More information is provided here: [Run test methods within a fixture in parallel](https://github.com/nunit/nunit/issues/164)

+--

 ###Contributions

 If you have any code examples you would like to contribute to this repository, please feel free to open a pull request.